 UM System Legislative Priorities

-Supporting the University of Missouri is an investment in the future of Missouri.
+Supporting the University of Missouri System is an investment in the future of our state.

-The university advances Missouri citizens and communities through its mission of teaching, research, public service and economic development across our four campuses and University of Missouri Extension.
-The following priorities fund our core mission and are critical to the health and future of all Missourians.
-Download UM System Legislative Priorities (PDF)
+The university serves Missouri citizens and communities through its mission of teaching, research, public service and economic development across our four campuses and University of Missouri Extension.
+Support of the following priorities will help us carry out our core mission.

 Retaining Core Operations